Sachagobeyn/SDMIT/README.md

 So we can decide to maximise on TSS (single objective optimisation) or we could also optimise on both.
 Now, how would the latter work?
 It would mean we would have to optimise two criteria; the correct estimation of species presence, on the one hand, and species absence, on the other.
 However, the objective of optimising the two measures can be conflicting: SDMs that estimate species presence prefectly fail to estimate absence well and vice versa.
 Now, to identify this trade-off between objectives, specific algorithms are developed some time ago.
 Here, we use the non-dominated sort genetic algorithm II (NSGA-II) to identify the trade-off between Sn and Sp.
 Also here, the indication whether we want to choose for SOO or MOO are in the *setting.txt* file.

 >1.
-If you want to do SOO, go to the *settings.txt* file and set **multi_objective** to False.
+If you want to do SOO, go to the [settingsfile](settings.txt) and set **multi_objective** to False.
 Otherwise (MOO) set it to True.
 >2.
-Choose you objective function **objective_function** in the *settings.txt* file, for SOO, this can be the TSS, Kappa, AUC, AIC, BIC or CCI (see Mouton *et al.*, 2010 for formulation).
+Choose you objective function **objective_function** in the [settingsfile](settings.txt), for SOO, this can be the TSS, Kappa, AUC, AIC, BIC or CCI (see Mouton *et al.* (2010) for formulation).
 For MOO, one has to define multiple objectives and delimit them with a comma (e.g. 'Sn,Sp').
 The current impementation has been tested for two objectives, but in practice should also work for three to four objectives.

 Finally, there are a number of settings we need to define before we start the algorithm.
 Now, we could just use standard values for these 'hyper parameters', however, depending on how much time you have, you might want to tune these a bit, since one could end up with non-satisfying results when stopping the search algorithm to soon.
 Basically, we need to calculate a few things: